AIxCyberChallenge/example-crs-architecture/example-competition-server/README.md

 ### v1.2-rc2 - 2025-05-19

 This release has no major changes.
-It only adds some bug fixes.
+It only adds some bugfixes.
 This release should work with the Exhbition 2 challenges.

 #### Fixed